Mata, Israel: Etymology

 "The name mata is also hinted at in Ezekiel (XXXIV, 29)": I will provide for them a grove.

 History

-The village was established in 1950 by immigrants from Yemen on land that had belonged to the depopulated Arab villages of Allar and Khirbat al-Tannur.
+The village was established in 1950 by immigrants from Yemen on land that had previously belonged to the depopulated Arab villages of Allar and Khirbat al-Tannur before the 1948 Arab-Israeli War.
 Initially the moshav fell under the jurisdiction of Elah Regional Council until the council was merged into Mateh Yehuda Regional Council in 1964.
 The moshav belongs to the Hapoel HaMizrachi stream, but today the majority of its population is secular.

 Archaeology

 Along the old Roman road (now regional highway 375) are the ruins of a travelers' inn and livery stable, now called "khanut" (formerly, Khirbet el-Khan).
 A mosaic floor with Greek writing of a Byzantine type can still be seen in the remains of the structure, believed to have been used as a church in the 6th century.

 In the 12th century a rural monastery was established there by the Crusaders consisting of several barrel-vaulted buildings, an enclosure wall and a chapel.

 Charles Clermont-Ganneau describes the ruins of a church (el-K'niseh), partially standing, in the valley below (Wadi et Tannur), and which he thought to be of medieval origin.

 In the valley are various types of trees: Sweet and bitter almonds, olives, grapes, pomegranates, lemons, figs, walnuts, Syrian pears, carobs and hawthorns.
 To the south-east of the moshav is a natural spring called `Ain Jurish named after a nearby small Arab village (now abandoned) and which was built on the spur of a hill near the town of Tzur Hadassah (Har Kitron).
 Rock-carved niches used as tombs can still be seen in the abandoned village.